 Saint-Jean-de-Monts (Fr.
-Saint-Jean-de-Monts) is a commune in the Vendée department in the Pays de la Loire region in western France.
+Saint-Jean-de-Monts) is a commune in the Vendée department of France, Pays de la Loire, Atlantic Ocean.

 Before the Revolution, Saint-Jean was placed under the domination of the lords of Bois Masson.
 Then, at the end of the Vendée wars, the town rose from its ruins and Napoleon I, by decree of Vendémiaire Year XII (12 October 1803), set up a first college there.
 It will be removed after ten years and transferred to Bourbon-Vendée (today La Roche-sur-Yon).
 Its premises now serve as a town hall.